Triangulation of refined families: Abstract

 \section{Abstract}

-We prove the global triangulation conjecture that a family of refined $p$-adic representations admits a global triangulation in a scheme-theoretically dense subset of the base which contains all regular noncritical points.
-We also prove that any $p$-adic representation appeared in refined families is trianguline.
+We prove the global triangulation conjecture for families of refined $p$-adic representations under a mild condition.
+That is, for a refined family, the associated family of $\m$-modules admits a global triangulation on a Zariski open and dense subspace of the base that contains all regular non-critical points.
+We also determine a large class of points which belongs to the locus of global triangulation.
+Furthermore, we prove that all the specializations of a refined family are trianguline.
+In the case of the Coleman-Mazur eigencurve, our results provide the key ingredient for showing its properness in a subsequent work \cite{DL13}.